murilopmachado/schema_validation/README.md

 # Schema Validation

-This repository stores a project to perform automated contract tests using Ruby, Ajv, Draft schemas;
+This repository stores a project to perform automated contract tests using Ruby, json-schema, Draft schemas;

 ### Installation and usage